 Moots raise questions of law rather than fact, so there’s no need to cross-examine any witnesses.
 You learn to hone skills such as public speaking, legal research and thinking on your feet.
 Not to brag, but Christ's undergraduates have had a pretty successful record in recent years!

 Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
 If you're applying from outside the UK, please read our international students section.

 Candidates applying in Oct 2021 are also advised to keep an eye on the Covid-19 disruptions page which will be updated through the year.

 Law students will generally have studied an essay-based subject as one of their post-16 subjects but there is no ‘ideal’ combination of subjects and we are happy for students not doing an essay subject to apply.
 Successful applicants take all sorts of subjects from Mathematics and sciences, to arts and social sciences or various combinations.
 All of these teach skills that can be useful to the undergraduate lawyer.

-If we invite you for interview in Cambridge, you normally have two interviews in early December.
+If we invite you for interviews, these usually take place in early December.
+Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+At Christ’s, we usually split the time into two interviews with academics in Law.
 Just before one of these, we give you a piece of legal text to prepare for discussion in the upcoming interview.